 - Most significant landmark – Congress Avenue Bridge

-- Best park – McKinney Falls State Park
+- Park to visit – McKinney Falls State Park

-- Best free activity – Congress Avenue Bridge & Bat Viewing
+- Free activity – Congress Avenue Bridge & Bat Viewing

-- Best activity for adults – Austin Haunted History Walking Tour
+- Activity for adults – Austin Haunted History Walking Tour

-- Best nightlife – Rainey Street Historic District Bars, Restaurants, & Food Trucks
+- Nightlife – Rainey Street Historic District Bars, Restaurants, & Food Trucks

-- Best place to stay – Four Seasons Hotel Austin
+- Place to stay – Four Seasons Hotel Austin

 Things to Do in Austin, Texas